OutwalkStudios/firefly/packages/firefly/README.md

 ## Mongoose Database

 Firefly is database agnostic.
 Out of the box, Firefly provides a database driver for MongoDB with Mongoose.
+When utilizing a database, you must configure the database connection before running the application.
+The MongooseDriver object provides automatic detection of the `DATABASE_URL` environment variable, this is the suggested method of connecting but you can also pass a url option to the MongooseDriver constructor.

 **Example:**
 ```js